Skip to content

 • Tuxsuite

-• build-definition.json ( single build)
+• build-definition.yaml ( single build)

 • plan (multiple build)